spuggy0919/jswrapper/readme.md

 dumpg.js        1533	     # js dumpg
 jswmgen.js     21672	     # js jswmgen [jsonFile OutputFile]
 ```
-In iot enviroment, you need include a lot of libraries, but jerryscript did not have these io libraries. we need to use a C++ binding wrapper to static compiler link this.
+In iot enviroment, you need include a lot of libraries, but jerryscript did not have these io libraries. we need to use a C++ binding wrapper to static compiler link.
 1. prepare one wrapper CPP, to binding call C++ class object library,
 2. register this to jerryscript
 3. use js call the binding object, use library.
-The first step is a lot of handmade work, here we use a autogen to reduce the workload.
+The first step is a lot of handmade work, here we use a auto generator to reduce the workload.
 ## Wrapper generator
-Run with Node.js can Generator the Arduino ESP32 Library Wrapprt, which .h contains classObject.
+Run with Node.js can Generator the Arduino ESP32 Library Wrapper, which .h contains classObject.
-When Generator, feed into ESP32_TinyConsole project to compiler. then the Object can be used in Jerryscript.
+When wrapper cpp is generated, checked,and feed into ESP32_TinyConsole project to compiler. then the new Object can be used in Jerryscript.
 ### Fill the methods fields in jswmgen.js or write into json file
 ```
 methods = {